 Show after show, these comedians would review and revise parts engaged the audience (high-performance content), and parts did not go as well (low-engagement content).
 They would use parts that brought peals of laughter repeatedly in other shows (data-driven) and deliver the same joke differently (repurposing content).

-Now and again, they would run into a tough crowd, but it does not discourage them.
+Every now and then, they would run into a tough crowd, but it does not discourage them.
 These comedians return to their hotel room, modify the content, and off to the next show.

 Two days ago, I had a conversation with a fellow marketer about how some small businesses, startups specifically, give up on their marketing efforts prematurely.
-In actual fact, marketing is no different from being on a diet.
+If you think about it, marketing is no different from being on a diet.
 Crash diets will never deliver long-term results.
 When one fails to stick to the diet, all the unwanted weight will gain back faster than losing them.

-They also know (or learned the hard way) jokes appreciated in one state might not be appreciated elsewhere.
+Comedians also know (or learned the hard way) jokes appreciated in one state might not be appreciated elsewhere.
 They need to modify how the joke is said and delivered accordingly.
-They live and breathe on the audience's reaction.
+They live and breathe audience's reaction.

 Dare to be Spontaneous